 There is a secret to success

-- The 1st Small Step is to pick a diet with foods you actually like so that it’s not so hard to stick with it. (don’t roll your eyes – it sounds obvious but it’s the MOST overlooked step).
+- A Houston weight loss center says that the 1st Small Step is to pick a diet with foods you actually like so that it’s not so hard to stick with it. (don’t roll your eyes – it sounds obvious but it’s the MOST overlooked step).

 - In addition, there are factors other than diet that can have a big impact on weight loss.
 For example, everyday physical activity, mood, movement, and sleep are important in helping to maintain a healthy weight.